lolo859/vodka-dev/docs/vodka-codebase.md

 ```
 vodka <variable name>=<datatype> <value>
 ```
 Spaces before and after the equal sign are supported and optional.
 These syntax is translated using the ASSIGN syscall in kernel code (see [datatypes](#datatypes) for more infos).
 Variables are represented using unique identifier in kernel code.
+Variables names can't start with `#` or `%`.

 #### Example